-Boulder officials will hold press conference on investigation of supermarket rampage that left 10 dead
+At news conference, Boulder officials say they are still looking for a motive in the shooting

 The judge granted the request and called for a recess after roughly six minutes.
 Alissa did not enter a plea, but will do so later in the judicial process.

-The 21-year-old from Arvada, Colo., has been charged with 10 counts of first-degree murder and one count of attempted first-degree murder for his alleged shooting rampage of a King Soopers grocery store.
+Alissa, from Arvada, has been charged with 10 counts of first-degree murder and one count of attempted first-degree murder for his alleged shooting rampage of the King Soopers store.

 The Boulder County district attorney’s office said in a news release that “additional charges would be filed in the weeks ahead.”

-Later in the day, Boulder police revealed that Alissa was taken into custody at a hospital using a pair of handcuffs that belonged to Talley, saying it was “our distinct honor” to remember their fallen colleague as they booked the suspect into jail.

 Mark Berman contributed to this report.